Take Five with the Taranis Team: Jamie Peaster - Taranis

 What’s your vision for the future of agricultural technology in your region?

 I’m optimistic about the adoption of agricultural technology in the South.
 I think we’re on the tip of an iceberg.
-We’re gonna see some fundamental shifts, I believe in 2025, in agriculture, at least within my territory; 2025 is going to be a big year for change because it’s going to have to be.
-Commodity prices don’t look good and inputs aren’t getting any cheaper, so farmers are going to have to figure out how to stretch those input budgets as far as they will go.
-Taranis helps them do that.
+We’re going to see some fundamental shifts in agriculture in 2025, at least within my territory; 2025 is going to be a big year for change because it’s going to have to be.

 We’re slower to adopt new technologies in the South, but when we do, it tends to snowball.